silvanajackoub/ML-Supervised-Learning/Linear Regression/README.md

 b0 is the y-intercept
 b1, b2, ..., bn are the coefficients for each input variable
 ## Loss Function
-The loss is the error in our predicted value of m and c.
+The loss is the error in our predicted value of m and b.
 Our goal is to minimize this error to obtain the most accurate value of m and b.
 We will use the mean square error function

 ![image](https://github.com/silvanajackoub/ML-Supervised-Learning/assets/99747641/f2179d0f-eca8-4845-b473-09261bed4879)
 ## Gradient Descent